TheVini/DataScience/classification/swiss_banknote/README.md

 </details>

 <details><summary>Show pairwaise correlation analysis</summary>
-<p>From the heatmap of Pearson correlation described below, it can be extracted some conclusios when compare all variables to "conterfeit".
+<p>From the heatmap of Pearson correlation described below, it can be extracted some conclusions when compare all variables to "conterfeit".
 According to Evans (1996 - "Evans JD (1996) Straight forward statistics for the behavioral sciences.
 Brooks/Cole Pub.
 Co, Pacific Grove", also http://leg.ufpr.br/~silvia/CE003/node74.html - in portuguese) classification for Pearson correlation, follow below the conclusions about the correlation between all variables and variable "conterfeit":</p>
 <ul>
 <li> Very strong: Diagonal
 <li> Strong: Bottom